adityaprasad502/adityaprasad502/README.md

 <details>
 <summary><b>Random Quotes for Today</b></summary>
 <br>
-<pre><code>1 » Being weak is nothing to be ashamed of… Staying weak is !! - Fuegoleon Vermillion</code></pre>
+<pre><code>1 » It’s just pathetic to give up on something before you even give it a shot. - Reiko Mikami</code></pre>
-<pre><code>2 » A place where someone still thinks about you is a place you can call home. - Jiraiya</code></pre>
+<pre><code>2 » Whatever you lose, you’ll find it again.
+But what you throw away you’ll never get back. - Kenshin Himura</code></pre>
-<pre><code>3 » Who decides limits?
-And based on what?
-You said you worked hard?
-Well, maybe you need to work a little harder.
-Is that really the limit of your strength?
-Could you of tomorrow beat you today?
-Instead of giving in, move forward. - Saitama</code></pre>
+<pre><code>3 » It’s more important to master the cards you’re holding than to complain about the ones your opponent was dealt. - Grimsley</code></pre>
 </details>

 <!--END_SECTION:waka-->